 - Permit application preparation: preparing the permit application requires developing a bespoke set of plans outlining the technical details of the project, tailored to the particular requirements of the jurisdiction.
-As previously stated, different jurisdictions can have different requirements and processes, and permit reviewers within the same jurisdiction may interpret codes differently.21 - Permit submission: in many jurisdictions in New Jersey, the plans and forms need to be printed out and submitted in person, adding labor and travel time.
-In the National Renewable Energy Laboratory's SolarTRACE data, only one jurisdiction in the state allows online submission of applications, and only three jurisdictions in the data offer same-day, in-person permitting.22 - Permitting timelines and delays: once an installer submits a permit application, they often need to wait weeks or months before receiving the approved permit.
-As stated above, the median permitting time in New Jersey is 13 business days, the third slowest permitting timelines for rooftop solar in the country.23 While long permitting timelines are a problem on their own, they also can increase project costs by preventing installers from being able to develop the project schedule and manage work crews.
+As previously stated, different jurisdictions can have different requirements and processes, and permit reviewers within the same jurisdiction may interpret codes differently.21 - Permit submission: in some jurisdictions in Texas, the plans and forms need to be printed out and submitted in person, adding labor and travel time.
+In the National Renewable Energy Laboratory's SolarTRACE data, only three jurisdictions have a smart permitting system in place or are piloting one.22 - Permitting timelines and delays: once an installer submits a permit application, they often need to wait weeks or months before receiving the approved permit.
+As stated above, the median permitting time in Texas is relatively fast (at four business days), ranking 9th in the country.23 But some projects take much longer (10% take nearly a month or more to get a response).
+While long permitting timelines are a problem on their own, they also can increase project costs by preventing installers from being able to develop the project schedule and manage work crews. - Permit revision: when reviewers identify a problem with an application, installers must spend additional time preparing and submitting a revised application.
+The back and forth between jurisdictions and contractors can stretch out timelines significantly, as revised applications can end up at the back of the line.
+The whole process raises costs for both the reviewing agency (which has to revisit the same application multiple times) and families (since the cost of paying installers to revise and resubmit applications drives up the price of the system).24